 Cybercrime is a big problem for the UK.
-It’s estimated to cost the economy £27 billion a year.
-And that number is only going to grow for the foreseeable future.
+In 2022, it cost the UK economy an estimated £27 billion.
+And that number is only predicted to have grown over the past three years.

 One of the most high-profile and impactful areas of cybercrime is data breaches.
 You know those stories where a company is hacked and their data is either held ransom, leaked to the world, or sold?
 That’s a data breach.